cloudmesh-community/hid-sp18-705/project-report/report.md

     user's respective group ID (such as that of the catalogers group).
     It is important to distinguish between a user--identified by a public key--and a user asset, which is the result of a BigchainDB CREATE transaction.
-In the RBAC scheme, when a user *asset* is created, it must then be assigned to the user's public key through a TRANSFER transaction.
-This can be described as placing the asset in the user's "wallet" [@dhameja-17-role].
+In the RBAC scheme, when a user _asset_ is created, it must then be assigned to the user's public key through a TRANSFER transaction.
+This can be described as placing the asset in the user's wallet [@dhameja-17-role].

 4. The most important step occurs when an admin user creates a type to represent a resource group and then assigns permissions to restrict